What is Enhanced Container Isolation?

 Important

-Enhanced Container Isolation is currently incompatible with WSL and does not protect Kubernetes pods.
-For more information on known limitations and workarounds, see FAQs and known issues.
+Enhanced Container Isolation does not yet fully protect Docker builds, Kubernetes pods and Extension containers.
+For more information on known limitations and workarounds, see FAQs.

 How do I enable Enhanced Container Isolation?